sbnguah/MedStatsBook/_book/Data_Wrangling.md

 ## Aggregating data
 Data can be aggregated in R using the `summarize` function.
-Below we determine the mean and standard deviation of the hemoglobin for the patient in the data.
+Below we determine the mean and standard deviation of the haemoglobin for the patient in the data.

 ```r
 df_blood %>%